obvonage/deved-platform/content/blog/en/introducing-the-vonage-helpdesk.md

 In order to connect the application to Vonage's servers, we'll need a tunnel to our application.
 You can do this by using [ngrok](https://ngrok.com/), a neat little tool for doing just this.
 It's also worth noting there is actually a PHP-written tool from [Beyond Code](https://beyondco.de/) called [Expose](https://expose.dev/docs/introduction) that does the same thing, so well worth a look.

-Start the ngrok process like so:
+Start the Ngrok process like so:

 \`\``bash